pabvald/terrorism-EU/README.md

 # Evolution of terrorism in the European Union (1970 -2016)

 Interactive linear graphic which shows the evolution of terrorist attacks in the European Union from 1970 to 2016.
-The graphic intends to show how certain historical events (democratic transitions, wars, etc.) are linked to the increase or decrease of terrorism in certain countries of the E.U.
+The graphic intends to show how certain historical events (democratic transitions, wars, etc.) are linked to the increase or decrease of terrorist incidents in certain countries of the E.U.

 ## Data